A synagogue that feels like home

 We vibrantly brought THE HIGH HOLIDAYS HOME!

-L’shanah tovah.
-As the Jewish year of 5781 is upon us, we hope that you and your loved ones are safe and well.
-This past year has bonded the Beth El Synagogue community in new ways we could not have imagined.
+In the Jewish year of 5781 we hope that you and your loved ones are safe and well.
+This past year has bonded the Beth El synagogue community in new ways that we could not have imagined.

-For those of you who weren’t with us, and even for those who were and would like to reflect again on the uplifting words from Rav Blair please read below.
+For those of you who have not been with us and would like to join our services, we would like you to reflect on the uplifting words below.

 where to worship, learn and celebrate is a big decision.
 There’s no better way to learn more about us than joining us, commitment-free, for a Friday night Shabbat worship, we also have times when we share dinner before services and our vibrant and enthusiastic Torah studies twice a month or another upcoming event.